• Mental Health

 Headshot of Nicole Arzt, LMFT

-Nicole Arzt
+Nicole Arzt LMFT

 Adult attachment disorders refer to the various difficulties associated with reading emotions, showing affection, and trusting others.
 These disorders often start in childhood, and they can affect everything from someone’s self-esteem to relationship satisfaction.
 Treatment can help people become more aware of their attachment styles and learn how to communicate their needs with others properly.

-Would you like to improve your relationships?
-Therapy can help.
-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Complete a brief questionnaire and get matched with the right therapist for you.
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Complete a brief questionnaire and get matched with the right therapist for you!

 Visit BetterHelp